 These types of habitats were generally avoided in the design of access roads, WTGs and laydown areas; however, minor overlaps between construction footprint and suitable habitat occur throughout the HIWEC.
 Similar to bird SAR, this type of habitat is also extensive throughout the HIWEC study area.
 Construction activities including but not limited to vegetation clearing in wetlands in or within close proximity to waterbodies could result in loss of turtle SAR habitat.
+There is a total of 2445 ha of wetland available within the HIWEC study area.
 Up to 24.5 ha (1% of wetland within the HIWEC study area) of wetland will be removed during construction.
-However, where suitable habitat for Blanding's Turtle and Musk Turtle would be affected, it would usually be localized to wetland edges or overlap with a small portion of a greater wetland polygon, which would continue to provide habitat functionality for turtle SAR located within proximity to the affected area.
+This wetland habitat loss will include up to 8.0 ha of swamp (0.3% of wetlands available within the HIWEC), 2.8 ha of fen (0.1% of wetlands available within the HIWEC), 2.6 ha of bog (0.1% of wetlands available within the HIWEC) and 1.1 ha of marsh (0.04% of wetlands available within the HIWEC).
+Of the different wetland types found within the HIWEC study area the Blanding's Turtle are most likely to use the marsh and fen wetland types.
+Marsh wetlands occupy 787.3 ha or 32.2% of wetlands available within the study area.
+The construction of the HIWEC would result in the removal of 1.1 ha of marsh (0.1% of marsh available within the study area).
+Fen type wetlands occupy 715.2 ha or 29.3% of all wetlands within the HIWEC study area.
+The construction of the HIWEC would result in the removal of 2.8 ha of fen (0.4% of the fen wetland type within the HIWEC study area).
+Where suitable habitat for Blanding's turtle would be affected, it would usually be localized to wetland edges or overlap with a small portion of a greater wetland polygon, which would continue to provide habitat functionality for turtle SAR located within proximity to the affected area.